asc-community/AngouriMath/README.md

 Nuget: https://www.nuget.org/packages/AngouriMath

-### AngouriMath
+## AngouriMath
 AngouriMath is an open-source library that enables to work with non-linear multi-variable expressions.
-Its functionality includes derivation, variable substitution, equation solving, and some more.
+Its functionality includes derivation, variable substitution, equation solving, definite integration, formula-to-latex formatting, and some more.

+### Examples

 #### Use as a simple calculator
 ```cs